r3-team/r3/README.md

   * ICS calendar access.
   * Multi-language support.
   * Multi factor authentication.
+  * Full-text search capabilities.
 * For enterprise environments:
   * LDAP import for user logins and access permissions.
   * Cluster management.
   * Customization of application colors, names, welcome messages and so on.

 ## :ticket: Community
-***New!*** We just created a new forum to serve as an official site for REI3 discussions.
+We´ve created a new forum to serve as an official site for REI3 discussions.
 Feel free to browse or sign-up to post questions, requests, issues and feedback.
 You can find the new forum at [community.rei3.de](https://community.rei3.de).

 ## 📀 How to install
 REI3 is easy to setup, with a graphical installer and portable version on Windows, packages for Linux systems as well as a compose file for Docker environments.
+Installation packages are available on the [website](https://rei3.de/en/downloads).

 To get a full step-by-step manuel, visit the [admin documentation](https://rei3.de/en/docs/admin).
 It also includes details about different deployment options and system requirements.